pjmssb/llm_bot/scripts/README.md

 **How to Run:**

-Windows:
+* Windows:
-From a PowerShell prompt, navigate to the llm_bot/scripts directory and execute: powershell
+From a PowerShell prompt, navigate to the llm_bot/scripts directory and execute: `.\install_aws_cli.ps1`
-Copy code
-.\install_aws_cli.ps1
-Linux/Mac:
+* Linux/Mac:
-From a terminal, navigate to the llm_bot/scripts directory and execute: bash
+From a terminal, navigate to the llm_bot/scripts directory and execute: `./install_aws_cli.sh`
-Copy code
-./install_aws_cli.sh

 install_sam_cli.ps1 & install_sam_cli.sh
 **Purpose:**
 These scripts (PowerShell for Windows, Bash for Linux/Mac) are for installing the AWS Serverless Application Model (SAM) CLI.